Paratrooper: United States

-The first U.S. airborne unit began as a test platoon formed from part of the 29th Infantry Regiment, in July 1940.
+The concept of airborne units was not popular with the top U.S. Armed Forces commanders, but President Franklin D. Roosevelt urged their creation.
+In July 1940, Major General William C. Lee organized the first paratroop platoon, a test platoon formed from part of the 29th Infantry Regiment.

 The platoon leader was 1st Lieutenant William T. Ryder, who made the first jump on August 16, 1940, at Lawson Field, Fort Benning, Georgia, from a B-18 bomber.
 He was immediately followed by Private William N. King, the first enlisted soldier to make a parachute jump.

-Although airborne units were not popular with the top U.S. Armed Forces commanders, President Franklin D. Roosevelt sponsored the concept, and Major General William C. Lee organized the first paratroop platoon.
 This led to the Provisional Parachute Group, and then the United States Army Airborne Command.
-General Lee was the first commander at the new parachute school at Fort Benning, in west-central Georgia.

-The U.S. Armed Forces regards Major General William C. Lee as the father of the Airborne.
+Lee became the first commander at the new parachute school at Fort Benning, in west-central Georgia, and is regarded by the U.S. military as the father of the Airborne.

 The first U.S. combat jump was near Oran, Algeria, in North Africa on November 8, 1942, conducted by elements of the 2nd Battalion, 509th Parachute Infantry Regiment.
-For the role of paratroopers in the Normandy Landings see American airborne landings in Normandy.
+Paratroopers figured prominently in the Normandy Landings of June 1944.